alexandrugaidei-atomate/active-url-from-plain-text/README.md

 Active url from plain text
 ===============

-Small helper for create active links from plain url in any text.
+Small Codeigniter helper for create active links from plain url in any text.

 The code is released under an MIT license.